Foo-Manroot/foo-manroot.github.io/_posts/2018-12-26-cybercamp-medium-2.markdown

 time.

-As a side note, I found [this other repo](https://github.com/mgp25/Crypt12-Decryptor) where they explain less the encryption method of Crypt12 (AES-GCM), which I find quite interesting.
+As a side note, I found [this other repo](https://github.com/mgp25/Crypt12-Decryptor) where they explain the encryption method of Crypt12 (AES-GCM), which I find quite interesting.

 That user, @mgp25, has some other interesting stuff.
 I recommend you to take a look at